revanj/UDPHandtrack/README.md

 Use these data as you'd please.

 # Compile
 The program uses cmake.
-Please install cmake and opencv accroding to
+Please install cmake and opencv according to
 https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html
 or https://docs.opencv.org/master/d3/d52/tutorial_windows_install.html

 If opencv is installed via `pacman`, please install  `vtk` and `hdf5` packages as well.

-After correct installation the program should compile in a cmake environment.(Visual Studio, CLion, VSCode...etc)
+After correct installation of opencv, the program should compile in a cmake environment.(Visual Studio, CLion, VSCode...etc)